Sawyer-Powell/product-ingestion-demo/README.md

     the programmer a convenient method to adjust how raw data is getting normalized/cleaned and filtered before being sent to the db.

-    This pattern is well suited to expansion, offering convenient avenues for adding features like data enrichment, or parallelization/pipelining over multiple cores/compute nodes.
+    This pattern is well suited to expansion, since it's a simple series of functions product objects are passed through.
+This makes it easy to add features like data enrichment, or parallelization/pipelining over multiple cores/compute nodes in the future.

 ## Notes on scale